awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/reference-codecs-containers-input.md

 ## Video<a name="reference-codecs-containers-input-video"></a>

-Supported video input codecs and containers are listed in the following table\.
+MediaConvert supports the following combinations of input containers and video codecs\.

 | Container | Video Codecs Supported with Container |